Auth

 connection_timeout: integer <required>

-Defines how many seconds an authorization is valid before it is discarded.
-Defines how many seconds a user can provide authorization after the plug in of a car
+Defines how many seconds an authorization remains valid before it is discarded, and how many seconds a user has to provide authorization after a car is plugged in.
+It is also the maximum time the PlugEvents and PlugEventsLIFO algorithms wait for a plug in.

 master_pass_group_id: string <optional>